gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Halley had been a research station where scientists studied the early signs of the Melt.
 As the ice disappeared and life back home became desperate they converted their labs into temporary houses.
-By the time their children were grown they had stopped calling the houses "temporary".
+By the time their children were grown they had stopped doing research or calling the houses "temporary".
-They had stopped doing research too.

-Two thousand people now made Halley their home under the governor's watchful eyes.
+Two thousand people now made Halley their home under the governors' watchful eyes.
 During the summer blooms they dredged jellyfish out of the sea to render down for fuel and fertilizer.
 When winter came they tended the town's precious greenhouses